mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 another problem: A rogue administrator can still read their users' email and gain access to those tokens.

-Perhaps the [Bastard Operator From Hell][bofh] is just a collection of stories based on stereotypes and myths.
-While I have been personally comfortable trusting my email to Google, whenever I gain a new address for work reasons, I'm also trusting the people who administrate that email address not to read the mail that goes there.
+Maybe the [Bastard Operator From Hell][bofh] is just a collection of stories based on stereotypes and myths.
+I'm personally comfortable trusting my email to Google, but when I'm assigned a new address for work reasons I'm also trusting the people who administrate that email address not to read my email.

 [bofh]: http://www.bofh.net/

-I've worked at companies in the past where I wouldn't put it past the Google domain administrator to read my email, but who cares?
+I've worked at companies in the past where I wouldn't put it past the domain administrator to read my email, but who cares?
 It's all company business, right?

 Right?